 Jason Talbot grew up in Wisconsin, USA, and for a couple years, in the Netherlands.
 He was present at the destruction of the Berlin Wall, and ever since remains interested in building bridges between people.
-Jason graduated from Milwaukee School of Engineering with a degree in Architectural Engineering and works in the manufacturing and mining equipment industry.
+Jason graduated from Milwaukee School of Engineering with a degree in Architectural Engineering and works in the construction equipment manufacturing and machine tool industries.
 He has enjoyed learning about, and seeing, many parts of the world, and is lucky to have met so many interesting people from so many different cultures.
 Jason lives in Wisconsin with his wonderful wife and daughters, and is thankful for many things.
-Hobbies include: family time, travel, woodworking, growing apples, making cheese, playing violin (poorly), fishing and sailing.
+Hobbies include: family time, travel, woodworking, growing apples, making cheese, playing violin and concertina, fishing and sailing.

-His poetry has been published in The Avocet Journal of Nature Poetry, Coldnoon International Journal of Travel Writing, the Museletter, Wisconsin Poets Calendar, Bramble, and the Blue Heron Review.
+His poetry has been published in The Avocet Journal of Nature Poetry, the Museletter, Wisconsin Poets Calendar, Bramble, and the Blue Heron Review.

 We long for you,

 Breathing green shoots upwards, unstoppable

 As the rising tide.

 Building strength in the ground.

 Originally Appeared in The Avocet Journal of Nature Poetry